soemyatmyat/trade-journal-backend/README.md

 ## Description
-Trade journal for recording your trading activites.
-It's now always easy to track your trade performance.
+Trade journal for recording trading activites.
+It has never been easy to track your trading activites.

 ## Iteration 0
 - [X] UI Design Mockup